 Juniperus virginiana - Red Cedar - take a good look at the needles, shape of the berry (cones) and the fact that there are no immature and mature berries ripening together.
 These can be harvested but are not as aromatic as Juniperus communis.
 Honoring the medicine means knowing your plant well before making medicine with it.

 In the wild, Common Juniper can be any shape from low spreading shrub to, less commonly, a 25-foot tree.
 Usually it stays around 6-10 feet or so.
 Many Junipers turn out to be Eastern Red Cedar, Juniperus virginiana.
 This native species is probably the most common Juniper in many North American gardens.
-Although Red Cedar berries are edible, they are only faintly aromatic compared to Juniperus communis.
+Although Red Cedar berries are edible, they are a little more bitter with the aromatics compared to Juniperus communis.
 If you want tasty, medicinal Juniper berries and do not have a Juniperus communis, it would be best to find and plant one.
 Even better, find a female Juniper!
 Arborists are a great resource for finding Junipers to plant.

 Junipers bear both male and female berries (cones).
 Most Junipers are dioecious, meaning male and female berries (cones) are found on separate trees.
-Ash, Holly and Nettles are dioecious beings too, to name a few others.
+Ash, Holly, Ginkgo, and Nettles are dioecious beings too, to name a few others.

 The smaller male cones produce pollen sacs that release pollen grains in spring and summer for Juniper is wind pollinated.
 The female cones have succulent and fleshy scales called sporophylls, and these scales fuse together after pollination.
 Enclosing the hard seed coat, the berries (cones) take one to three years to ripen depending upon the species which is why you will see green and ripe blue ones together on the same branches.
 It's rare to have generations of berries ripening together at different rates on the same plant, and for me is a signature of the magical nature existing within it's medicine.
 The berries (cones) range from bluish to purplish-black or red and have a smooth, whitish bloom that gives them the appearance of a polished blueberry.